techthevote/techthevote.github.io/index.md

         <div class="home">
           <img src="{{site.baseurl}}/assets/images/main-cta.png" class="main-cta">
           <div class="above-fold-text">
             People should vote.
 Our industry can help.
-People use our products everyday, and now our products can help people vote.
-We can each do something in a couple hours that can make a big difference.
+People use our products everyday.
+We can each do something in a couple hours that can make a difference.
           </div>

           <div class="cta-arrow">